Glass noodles: French Polynesia

 In French Polynesia, glass noodles are known as vermicelle de soja and were introduced to the islands by Hakka agricultural workers during the 19th century.
 They are most often used in maʻa tinito, a dish made with glass noodles mixed together with pork, beans, and cooked vegetables.

 Hawaii

 In Hawaii, where cuisine is heavily influenced by Asian cultures, glass noodles are known locally as long rice, supposedly because the process of making the noodles involves extruding the starch through a potato ricer.
 They are used most often in chicken long rice, a dish of glass noodles in chicken broth that is often served at luaus.

 Samoa

-Glass noodles were introduced to Samoa by Cantonese agricultural workers in the early 1900s, where they became known as "lialia", a Samoan word meaning "to twirl", after the method of twirling the noodles around chopsticks when eating.
-A popular dish called sapasui (transliteration of the Cantonese chop suey) is common fare at social gatherings.
+Glass noodles were introduced to Samoa by Cantonese agricultural workers in the early 1900s, where they became known as "lialia" (from liaʻi meaning "to twirl" as in the method of twirling the noodles around chopsticks when eating).
+A popular dish called sapasui (transliteration of the Cantonese 雜碎 zaap soei) is common fare at social gatherings.
 Sapasui, a soupy dish of boiled glass noodles mixed with braised pork, beef, or chicken, and chopped vegetables, is akin to Hawaiian "long rice".